 - Don’t overdo it: allow yourself quiet evenings after busy days.

-Note: If you’ve been lethargic for months, there may be more than spring fever at play, so you should make an appointment with your healthcare provider.
+Note: If you’ve been lethargic for months, there may be more than spring fatigue at play, so you should make an appointment with your healthcare provider.

 Springtime Smoothie Recipe

-If you’re suffering from spring fever and are looking for a way to get some nutrients back into your body, why not try an ABC smoothie?
+If you’re suffering from spring fatigue and are looking for a way to get some nutrients back into your body, why not try an ABC smoothie?
 This nutrient-rich beverage contains vitamin A, B and C, as well as minerals like magnesium, zinc and iron.
-You’ll need:

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Frühjahrsmüdigkeit: Ursachen und Tipps für mehr Energieaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Frühjahrsmüdigkeit: Ursachen und Tipps für mehr Energieunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?